This startup is mining the botanical world for hidden ‘supernutrients’

 “It’s about changing what the food system is optimizing for,” says Elizondo.
 “The food system today optimizes for produce looking beautiful.
 And for produce, making sure that it survives the journey and the shelf life that it needs to.
 It has never been optimizing for health . . . we want to shift that paradigm.”

 The food industry, she says, is increasingly interested in health.
 Nestlé, for example, owns Nestlé Health Science, a company that invests heavily in nutrition research.
 One of Brightseed’s early customers is the food giant Danone.
-One in five premature deaths are attributable to diet, and a recent Lancet study found that eating plant-based foods is the most important lever for improving health; this puts the food industry in a unique position to impact lives.
+One in five premature deaths is attributable to diet, and a recent Lancet study found that eating plant-based foods is the most important lever for improving health; this puts the food industry in a unique position to impact lives.
 “Really, the opportunity to bestow health and longevity to billions worldwide is not in the hands of the healthcare industry, it’s in the hands of the food industry,” Elizondo says.

-Note: Correction: The caption on the photo previously misidentified Sasha Marks.
-We regret the error.